syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-3.Click Run on the toolbar to run the test.
+3. Click Run on the toolbar to run the test.